synthetik-technologies/blastfoam/tutorials/blastPbeTransportFoam/forwardStep/README.md

 This is a modified version of the standard forwardStep tutorial from OpenFOAM.
 The case has been modified to include non-inertial particles which have a continuous size distribution represented using quadrature based moment methods.

-The case takes approximately 2 hrs to run on a four-core desktop.
+The case takes approximately 45 min to run on a four-core desktop.